laurinscheuber/kry-programmieraufgabe-2/README.md

 ### Note on Table Coverage

-It's important to note that while the lookup was successful for the *specific* target hash given in the assignment, the coverage of this Rainbow Table relative to the entire possible password space is extremely small.
+It's important to note that while the lookup was successful for the _specific_ target hash given in the assignment, the coverage of this Rainbow Table relative to the entire possible password space is extremely small.

-*   **Total Password Space:** With 7 characters chosen from 36 possibilities (0-9, a-z), there are 36<sup>7</sup> = 78,364,164,096 (over 78 billion) potential passwords.
+- **Total Password Space:** With 7 characters chosen from 36 possibilities (0-9, a-z), there are 36<sup>7</sup> = 78,364,164,096 (over 78 billion) potential passwords.
-*   **Table Coverage (Theoretical Maximum):** The table consists of 2,000 chains, each with 2,000 steps (links).
-In the best-case scenario (no chain merges or collisions), this covers 2,000 * 2,000 = 4,000,000 unique password/hash pairs.
+- **Table Coverage (Theoretical Maximum):** The table consists of 2,000 chains, each with 2,000 steps (links).
+In the best-case scenario (no chain merges or collisions), this covers 2,000 \* 2,000 = 4,000,000 unique password/hash pairs.
-*   **Fraction Covered:** The fraction of the total password space covered by this table is approximately 4,000,000 / 78,364,164,096 ≈ 5.1 x 10<sup>-5</sup>, or about 0.005%.
+- **Fraction Covered:** The fraction of the total password space covered by this table is approximately 4,000,000 / 78,364,164,096 ≈ 5.1 x 10<sup>-5</sup>, or about 0.005%.

-This means that if the target hash had been chosen randomly from *any* 7-character password within the defined character set, the probability of finding it with this specific table would be roughly 1 in 20,000.
+This means that if the target hash had been chosen randomly from _any_ 7-character password within the defined character set, the probability of finding it with this specific table would be roughly 1 in 20,000.

-For the purpose of this assignment, the target hash `1d56a37fb6b08aa709fe90e12ca59e12` was likely chosen specifically because it *is* contained within one of the chains generated from the first 2,000 starting passwords, allowing students to demonstrate a successful lookup without needing the immense resources required for a large-scale Rainbow Table.
+For the purpose of this assignment, the target hash `1d56a37fb6b08aa709fe90e12ca59e12` was likely chosen specifically because it _is_ contained within one of the chains generated from the first 2,000 starting passwords, allowing students to demonstrate a successful lookup without needing the immense resources required for a large-scale Rainbow Table.

+## Declaration

+We hereby declare that this implementation was completed by our team without using any "mitlauschen" (cheating) techniques.
+The algorithm was implemented based solely on the lecture materials and without looking at the implementation during the table construction phase, as required by the assignment.